npm/cli/docs/content/configuring-npm/folders.md

 parent installation of blerg satisfies bar's dependency on `blerg@1.x`, it does not install another copy under [B].

-Bar [B] also has dependencies on baz and asdf, so those are installed in bar's `node_modules` folder.
+Bar [B] also has dependencies on baz and asdf.
 Because it depends on `baz@2.x`, it cannot re-use the `baz@1.2.3` installed in the parent `node_modules` folder [D], and must install its own copy [C].
+In order to minimize duplication, npm hoists dependencies to the top level by default, so asdf is installed under [A].

 Underneath bar, the `baz -> quux -> bar` dependency creates a cycle.
 However, because bar is already in quux's ancestry [B], it does not unpack another copy of bar into that folder.

-Underneath `foo -> baz` [D], quux's [E] folder tree is empty, because its dependency on bar is satisfied by the parent folder copy installed at [B].
+Likewise, quux's [E] folder tree is empty, because its dependency on bar is satisfied by the parent folder copy installed at [B].

 For a graphical breakdown of what is installed where, use `npm ls`.